ainesko/NLP-HW-Embeddings-and-Embedding-Atlas/README.md

 # NLP-HW-Embeddings-and-Embedding-Atlas
-DNA Sequence Embeddings with DNABERT-S
+This project computes embeddings for DNA sequences using the DNABERT-S model and prepares them for visualization in Embedding Atlas.